balcony mosquito control tactics that work!

 After a week or so of us all sheepishly holed up inside, I realized the absurdity of the situation.
 We HAD to do something.
 We had to retake what was rightfully ours!

 I researched the Mosquito Magnet but decided it took too much on-going maintenance.
+(UPDATE 12/14/2019: we ended up getting the Mosquito Magnet three years later!)
 I thought about fogging the area behind our condo, but I don’t like the idea of indiscriminately killing all insects and small creatures, many of which may be beneficial.

 The type of mosquito that seems to venture up to our balcony is the dreaded Asian tiger mosquito.
 It’s black and white stripes are unmistakable.

 If you are having trouble with these mosquitos, I hope you find these balcony mosquito control tactics and tools useful.
-Every now and then, we have to use the spray, but usually the “mosquito racquet” is enough.
-Every little bit helps in the fight against these disease transmitting pests.
+Every now and then, we have to use the spray, but usually the “mosquito racket” is enough.
+Every little bit helps in the fight against these disease-transmitting pests.